Learning French online is a luxury that previous generations could only dream about.

 - The Pro plan is also a good deal considering its features at €42 a month.
 In the Pro plan, you get everything in Premium as well as direct teaching support from Frantastique’s team.
 This doesn’t mean you get French lessons, but you’re able to be in contact with the pedagogical team for comments, feedback and questions.
 As mentioned earlier, Pro users can also earn a certified diploma.

 In addition to these three plans for individual users, Frantastique can also be purchased for use by corporate enterprises and educational institutions.
 This allows access for all learners involved as well as administrator privileges to track learner process.
 These plans also come with Basic, Premium and Pro levels that allow for increased customization.

 Once you’ve decided to be abducted by aliens to learn French as I did, you’re immediately sent your first lesson.
 Each lesson starts with a short video that features the cute alien characters in fun situations.

 I found that this story, while absurd, was great for learning French in context: I got exposure to useful French vocabulary through actual sentences.
-We know that it’s easier for the brain to make connections this way, and new vocabulary is apt to stick, especially in a story that’s as memorable as the one presented in my first lesson!
+It’s easier for the brain to make connections this way, and new vocabulary is apt to stick, especially in a story that’s as memorable as the one presented in my first lesson!

 A great addition to the videos is that they have the option to include French subtitles alongside the French audio.
-Underneath the video, there is also a French transcript.
-I did find it odd that there was no English translation or transcript, but this may not be a problem for A2 (high intermediate) learners.
+Underneath the video, there’s also a French transcript.
+I did find it odd that there was no English translation or transcript, but this may not be a problem for high intermediate learners.